Curtin-Open-Knowledge-Initiative/citation-diversity/templates/supplementary.md

 <pdf:nextpage>
-# Section A: Tracking overall DOI and citation counts over publication years
+# Section A: Summary statistics for the overall data

-The following figures present various summary statistics related to our overall data.
+The following figures present various summary statistics for our overall data.
 The top-left figure shows the overall number of paper (with DOIs) that are included in our study.
-These are grouped into their respective publication year as per Crossref metadata.
+These are grouped into their respective publication year as per Crossref metadata records.
 The top-right figure shows the yearly comparison between the amount of OA versus non-OA papers.
 There is a clear increase in the proportion of OA papers over the ten-year period.
 The bottom two figures depict the comparisons of mean and median, respectively, number of citations received by papers across different OA categories.
 There is a clear and consistent signal of OA papers receiving more citations when looking at the whole data